Blueberry Protein Chia Pudding Bowl with Kiwi and Garden Granola

 Storage & Meal Prep Tips

-• Freezing: Not recommended as chia pudding can become grainy when frozen
+• Freezing: Not recommended—chia pudding can become grainy when frozen.

-• Prep Ahead: Prepare multiple servings on Sunday for easy weekday breakfasts
+• Prep ahead: Make multiple servings on Sunday for easy weekday breakfasts.

-• Toppings: Keep fresh fruit, granola, and nut butter separate until ready to serve for optimal texture
+• Toppings: Keep fresh fruit, granola, and nut butter separate until serving for optimal texture.

 Madeline McCarthy